Road State Inference via Channel State Information

 The ray-tracing simulator provides the rays, each corresponding to a propagation path, between a receiver and a transmitter.
-The simulator also gives the information of power, delay, phase, angle of arrival, angle of departure of each path.
-Let define L-tap channel response vector as $\mathbf{h}=[ $ h[0] h[1] \dots h[L-1] $]$, we can calculate the $n^{th}$ delay tap of the channel response vector as:
+The simulator also gives information on power, delay, phase, angle of arrival, and angle of departure of each path.
+Given this information, we can calculate CFR values according to Eq. \ref{CFR_equation}.
+However, IEEE 802.11p utilizes a preamble-based channel estimation method from noisy received signals, and this results in an error in the channel estimation.

-where $g_{rc}(\tau)$ is the raised cosine pulse-shape with a roll-off factor of 0.1 that combines the effect of transmitter and receiver pulse shaping filter. $K$, $T_s$, $a_k$, $\tau_k$, are the number of paths, the sampling time, the complex channel gain and delay of path $k$, respectively.
-Given the channel response vector, the channel frequency response at subcarrier $i$ can be calculated by performing an N-point discrete Fourier transform as

-This expression provides us a perfect channel frequency response since the channel response vector $\mathbf{h}$ is calculated from the ray-tracing outputs.
-In reality, IEEE 802.11p utilizes a preamble-based channel estimation method from the noisy received signal and this results in an error in the channel estimation.
 We incorporate this error with the following model.
-Suppose that $\{t[n]\} _{n=0}^{N_{tr}-1}$ is a known training sequence, $\mathbf{y}=[$ y[L] y[L+2] \dots y[$N_{tr}$-1] $]$ is the received signal vector, and $\mathbf{n}=[$ n[L] n[L+2] \dots n[$N_{tr}$-1]$]$ is the noise vector after removing first L samples.
-We can write the received signal in a matrix form as
+Suppose that $\{t[n]\} _{n=0}^{N_{tr}-1}$ is a known training sequence, $\mathbf{y}=[$ y[L] y[L+2] \dots y[$N_{tr}$-1] $]$ is the received signal samples, and $\mathbf{w}=[$ w[L] w[L+2] \dots w[$N_{tr}$-1]$]$ is the noise samples after removing first L received samples.
+We can write the received signal in a matrix form as: